jaglima/sor_noworkflow/examples/blog.md

 * A feature to display dependencies of tagged variables
 * Tools for comparing the history of a tagged variable between two trials
 * The option to retrieve the values of a tagged variable across all trials within an experiment
-* A bonus: Achieving all of this with minimal intrusive code added to your notebook
+* *A bonus*: Achieving all of this with minimal intrusive code added to your notebook

-To showcase how this features can take your experiment management to another level, we have chosen classical problema in Fraud Detection as a Machine Learning application to test the noWorkflow.
+To showcase how this features can take your experiment management to another level, we have chosen a classical problema in Fraud Detection as a Machine Learning application to test the noWorkflow.

-## Tutorial Setup
+## Noworkflow Setup

 To perform this tutorial, we highly recommend setting up a Conda environment on your system, which involves installing the noWorkflow package and Jupyter Lab.
-To reproduce the available experimental Notebooks, you can clone this repository as well.
-Take advantage of the requirements.txt file to accelerate your setup with pip tools.
+To reproduce the experimental Notebooks, you can clone this repository as well.
+Take advantage of the _requirements.txt_ file to accelerate your setup with pip tools.

 To create a new Conda environment, run the following commands: